distantmagic/paddler/README.md

 ### Running Agents

 The next step is to run Paddler’s agents.
-Agents register your llama.cpp instances in Paddler and monitor the health of llama.cpp instances.
+Agents register your llama.cpp instances in Paddler and monitor the slots of llama.cpp instances.
 They should be installed on the same host as your server that runs [llama.cpp](https://github.com/ggerganov/llama.cpp).

 An agent needs a few pieces of information:
 1. `external-*` tells how the load balancer can connect to the llama.cpp instance
 2. `local-*` tells how the agent can connect to the llama.cpp instance
-3. `management-*` tell where the agent should report the health status
+3. `management-*` tell where the agent should report the slots status

 Run the following to start a Paddler’s agent (replace the hosts and ports with your own server addresses when deploying):